-If you fear you’ve suffered a foot or ankle fracture, visit New York podiatrist, Dr. Sophia Solomon.
-In the case of a high impact injury, if you are having severe pain, have a highly swollen bruised foot or have an open fracture with exposed flesh, please visit the emergency room first to make sure you are medically stable.
-Emergency rooms are important for acute care but it is important to visit a specialist for follow up care and surgical treatment so make an appointment with the best NYC podiatrist, Dr Sophia Solomon soon after the injury.
+If you fear you’ve suffered a foot or ankle fracture, visit a New York podiatrist.
+In the case of a high-impact injury, if you are having severe pain, have a highly swollen, bruised foot, or have an open fracture with exposed flesh, please visit the emergency room first to make sure you are medically stable.
+Emergency rooms are important for acute care, but it is important to visit a specialist for follow-up care and surgical treatment, making an appointment with the best NYC podiatrist soon after the injury.

 If you have heard a popping sound or crack at the time of injury, you may have a foot fracture or tendon injury.
-With an acute fracture, you will also experience swelling, pain and sometimes bruising.
+With an acute fracture, you will also experience swelling, pain, and sometimes bruising.
 You may also have difficulty putting weight on your foot.
 Many people continue walking with foot pain, not knowing they have a fracture.
-It is important to be examined by a foot doctor in NYC after initial examination by a emergency room physician.
+A foot doctor in NYC is important to be examined after an initial examination by an emergency room physician.

 Diagnosis and Treatment

 If you are diagnosed with a foot fracture, radiographic testing is typically utilized by your podiatrist.
 MRI or CT imaging may also be used for more complex fractures.
-Your NYC foot doctor must consider a number of factors when recommending treatment:
+Your NYC foot doctor must consider several factors when recommending treatment:

 - The severity of the damage — how badly the bone is broken